Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-i-made-my-twitter-header-dynamic.md

 }
 ```

-We then use Axios to get this sitemap and use the `parseString` function to convert it to a readable object.
+We then use Axios to get this sitemap and the `parseString` function to convert it to a readable object.

 From this object, I return the title of the first item as a string.